-Particulars March 31, 2023 March 31, 2022 (a) Gross amount required to be spent by the Company during the year 2.15 1.79 (b) Amount spent during the year: (i) Construction/acquisition of any asset - - (ii) On purposes other than (i) above 3.94 1.30 The nature of CSR activities undertaken by the company (i) Promoting education to children including primary, secondary and university education, building schools, colleges and training institutions including provision for full time residential institutions and full student sponsorship, promoting and sponsoring girl education at all levels, women education and self-employment training, other educational projects 2.64 1.30 (ii) Setting up old age homes, daycare centres, and such other facilities for senior citizens and measures for reducing inequalities faced by socially and economically backward groups.
-0.50 - (iii) Promotion of sports, culture and research activities 0.80 - c) Expenses incurred against previous year shortfall amount during the current year - 1.30 (d) The excess/(shortfall) amount at the end of the year over and above the amount required to be spent by the company during the year 1.79 (e) Total previous years excess/(shortfall) adjusted during the year (1.79) (f) Contribution to related parites in relation to CSR activities 2.64 -
+Particulars March 31, 2024 March 31, 2023 (a) Gross amount required to be spent by the Company during the year 2.09 2.15 (b) Amount spent during the year: (i) Construction/acquisition of any asset - - (ii) On purposes other than (i) above 2.09 3.94 The nature of CSR activities undertaken by the company (i) promoting education, including special education and employment enhancing vocation skills especially among children, women, elderly, and the differently abled and livelihood enhancement projects.
+2.09 3.94 (ii) Setting up old age homes, daycare centres, and such other facilities for senior citizens and measures for reducing inequalities faced by socially and economically backward groups. - 0.50 (iii) Promotion of sports, culture and research activities - 0.80 c) Expenses incurred against previous year shortfall amount during the current year - - (d) The excess/(shortfall) amount at the end of the year over and above the amount required to be spent by the company during the year - 1.79 (e) Total previous years excess/(shortfall) adjusted during the year - (1.79) (f) Contribution to related parites in relation to CSR activities - 2.64